Skip to content

 0

-I want to reduce the storage size and cost of my Amazon Relational Database Service (Amazon RDS) DB instance.
+I want to reduce the storage size and cost of my Amazon Relational Database Service (Amazon RDS) database instance.

 Short description

-To reduce the cost of an Amazon RDS DB instance, you can modify the provisioned storage size of your instance.
+To reduce the cost of an Amazon RDS database instance, you can modify the allocated storage size of your instance.
 Use Amazon RDS Blue/Green Deployments to decrease your storage volumes.
-First, check that your AWS Region and DB engine support blue/green deployments.
+First, check that your AWS Region and database engine supports blue/green deployments.

 • Use the database engine's native dump and restore method.
 This method causes downtime.